MOHS Surgery

 MOHS Surgery Reconstruction Procedures

-Reconstruction after MOHS surgery can be performed on the same day of the surgery, or within a few days.
+Reconstruction after MOHS surgery can be performed on the same day of the cancer removal, or within a few days.
 The type of repair depends on the location of the tumor, its size, and how far it extends beneath the skin.
 A patient's preferences and other medical issues may also play a part.
 Unless a decision is made to let the wound heal by itself, the following techniques are used for reconstruction:

 Stitching the wound closed